-According to the U.S. Bureau of Labor Statistics (BLS), grounds maintenance workers in general could expect a 6% job growth from 2014-2024, and landscaping and groundskeeping workers in particular could also look forward to a 6% growth in employment during that same time.
-In 2015, the BLS reported an annual average salary of $27,460 for landscaping and groundskeeping workers, with the highest levels of employment in the services industry for buildings and dwellings.
+According to the U.S. Bureau of Labor Statistics (BLS), grounds maintenance workers in general could expect a job growth which is faster than the national average through 2028, and landscaping and groundskeeping workers in particular could also look forward to a growth in employment which is faster than the average tduring that same time.
+In 2018, the BLS reported an mean annual salary of $30,940 for landscaping and groundskeeping workers, with the highest levels of employment in the services industry for buildings and dwellings.

 Landscape contractors need to be able to make outdoor spaces both aesthetically pleasing and safe, which is where a postsecondary education might prove useful.
 Additionally, completing an internship with a construction or landscaping firm is a good way to experience hands-on training and become acquainted with some of the tools and practices of the trade.
 Further training opportunities are offered through professional organizations like the Professional Landcare Network, which features both webinar and seminar training as well as certification.